 We support members who have taken a career break by offering support on a personal, practical and professional level.

 These events are aimed at helping accounting professionals successfully transition back into work after an extended career break.

 ICAEW experts share their knowledge on key technical changes that will help you be fully prepared for your return to work.

-A series of three ½ day events to help you plan your back-to-work journey.
+A series of four ½ day events to help you plan your back-to-work journey.
 Each of these sessions can be booked individually but we would suggest you attend all three to gain the maximum benefit.

 ICAEW members and their families can access free training via face-to-face and online courses and networking events.
 Find out more on the CABA website.